chris-hughes/ShingShang/README.md

 				Check what is getting logged is correct

 ·         Only the correct player should be able to make a move (including endTurn)
+				sort out endturn button
+				make it so you can only move your own colour create message to wait for the other player to move

 ·         Pair up the clients